-MongoDB ODBC Driver Getting Started Guide
+MongoDB ODBC driver Getting Started Guide

-Installing the MongoDB ODBC Driver
+Installing the MongoDB ODBC driver

 1. Download the MongoDB ODBC driver for your Windows platform.
-(Registration required.)

 2. Install and license the MongoDB ODBC driver on the machine where your client application is installed.